 The law can change over time and it can be different based on your specific municipality.
 If you are having any particular doubts or hesitations about District of Columbia rental laws, you can always connect with an attorney .
 Hiring someone to proofread your District of Columbia Residential Lease Agreement might take a lot of time if you try to do it by yourself.
-An alternate approach would be to request help from the On Call network of attorneys.
+An alternate approach would be to request help from the Rocket Lawyer attorney network.
 Rocket Lawyer members are able to ask for feedback from an attorney with real estate experience or ask other questions.
 As a property owner, you can be confident that Rocket Lawyer is here by your side.

 The reply depends on your specific preferences; but there are a few items that you might want to contemplate when deciding to rent out property.
 They include: the scope of tenants' rights, required disclosures, any limitations on deposits and/or rent, how challenging the eviction process could be, and, finally, the property tax rate.
 This being said, the District of Columbia is home to popular attractions like the National Mall, the Smithsonian National Museum of Natural History, and the National Gallery of Art and colleges and universities like Georgetown University, American University, and Howard University, so you won't have any lack of potential visitors and tenants if you're located nearby.